Painted Paper Art’s Full Color K-12 Art Teacher Planner

 PRINTING and ASSEMBLING

 The planner pages are 8.5″ x 11″.
-It can be printed single-sided but was designed to be printed double-sided for coil binding or use in a 3 ring binder.
+It can be printed single-sided but was designed to be printed double-sided for coil binding or use in a 3 ring binder, or with Happy Planner Rings.
 Many of the sections are setup as spreads spanning across two pages.

 When printing the stand alone PDF files, I recommend printing them single-sided.